perigrin/MooseX-Private-Attributes/README.md

 ## Description

-This module does I<not> create truely private accessors.
-Instead it is a way of creating the C<_foo> style idiom for Perl.
-It also adds a set of methods to Moose::Meta::Class for finding private attributes easily.
+This module does *not* create truely private accessors.
+Instead it is a way of creating the `_foo` style idiom for Perl.
+It also adds a set of methods to `Moose::Meta::Class` for finding private attributes easily.